 Breasts begin to form during fetal development, with a thickening in the chest area called the mammary ridge or milk line.
 By the time a female infant is born, a nipple and the beginnings of the milk-duct system have formed.

 Breast changes continue to occur over the lifespan, with lobes, or small subdivisions of breast tissue, developing first.
-Mammary glands develop next, and consist of 15-24 lobes.
+Mammary glands develop next and consist of 15-24 lobes.
 Mammary glands are influenced by hormones activated in puberty.
-Involution or shrinkage of the milk ducts is the final major change that occurs within the breast tissue.
+Involution or a shrinkage of the milk ducts in the final major change that occurs within the breast tissue.
 A gradual shrinking of the mammary glands (involution) typically begins around the age of 35.

 What breast changes happen at puberty?

-As a girl approaches puberty, the first outward signs of breast development begin to appear.
+As a girl approaches adolescence, the first outward signs of breast development begin to appear.
 When the ovaries start to secrete estrogen, fat in the connective tissue begins to accumulate causing the breasts to enlarge.
 The duct system also begins to grow.
-Usually, the onset of these breast changes is also accompanied by the appearance of pubic hair and hair under the arms.
+Usually the onset of these breast changes is also accompanied by the appearance of pubic hair and hair under the arms.

 Once ovulation and menstruation begin, the maturing of the breasts begins with the formation of secretory glands at the end of the milk ducts.
-The breasts and duct system continue to grow and mature with the development of many glands and lobules.
+The breasts and duct system continue to grow and mature, with the development of many glands and lobules.
 The rate at which breasts grow varies greatly and is different for each young woman.
-Generally, there are five stages of breast development in girls.

 Female Breast Developmental Stages